-- RCP Planning Group,(PDF) The planning group for the Gulf-Houston RCP is made up of all people and organizations interested in the Gulf-Houston RCP, and includes over 100 members of the environmental community in the Greater Houston Region.
-This group meets bi-annually to discuss updates implementation and communications on the RCP, new RCP Working List projects in the 8-county region, large funding sources for implementation of the RCP and new funding opportunities for collaborative grants between partners.
-The Planning Group currently has over 350 people on its email list.
-If you would like to be included on the email list, please sign up here.
+RCP Planning Group - The planning group for the Gulf-Houston RCP is made up of all people and organizations interested in the Gulf-Houston RCP.
+This group meets annually to discuss updates implementation and communications on the RCP, new RCP Working List projects in the 8-county region, implementation of the RCP’s 3 key goals and new funding opportunities for collaborative grants between partners.
+If you would like to be included on the Planning Group email list, please sign up here.

-- Steering Committee (PDF), The steering committee is an active group of 20+ individuals from environmental/business/governmental organizations in the Greater Houston Region who meet regularly throughout the year to discuss changes and new ideas for the Gulf-Houston RCP and report back to the Planning Group on RCP progress and implementation.
+RCP Steering Committee - The steering committee is an active group of individuals from environmental/business/governmental organizations in the Greater Houston Region who were integrally involved in creation of the RCP vision map, the working list of projects and the 3 key goals.

-- Business Group, The business group is made up of business leaders in the energy industry, development, architecture, engineering and real estate communities.
-This group provides guidance and perspective on the business aspects of the Gulf-Houston RCP for the Steering Committee, as needed.
+RCP Business Group - The business group is made up of business leaders from around the region, including the energy and utility industry, residential and commercial developers, architects, engineering community and other corporate groups.
+This group provides guidance and perspective on the economic aspects of the Gulf-Houston RCP.